-To request access to SafeSeaNet as an EU institution or body, the requestor will download and fill in the form for EU institutions and bodies which is available on the EMSA Website under Operational Tasks.
-This form should be sent by post to the Commission - DG-MOVE (see Annex for contact details).
+To request access to SafeSeaNet as an EU institution or body, the requestor should download and fill in the form which is available on the EMSA Website under Requesting access to maritime data.
+This form should be sent by post or email to the Commission - DG-MOVE, with EMSA in copy (see Annex for contact details).